Updated September 2023

 Though Saint-Émilion is known for its historic wine region, it is also a foodie’s dream destination.
 In fact, Saint-Émilion is a major place for Michelin-guide restaurants.
 Whether you’re looking for an upscale Michelin-starred dinner or a laid-back bistro, Saint-Émilion has it all!

-Located in the Hotel de Pavie, Le Table de Pavie boasts three Michelin stars, making it a great spot to celebrate something special.
+Located in the Hotel de Pavie, Le Table de Pavie boasts two Michelin stars, making it a great spot to celebrate something special.
 You can choose between a coursed tasting experience or a la carte ordering.
 Best of all, the innovative and modern food pairs nicely with the locally-sourced wine list.

 Between the vineyard views and the red accents throughout the space, La Terrasse Rouge sets the scene for an incredible culinary experience.
 If you’re looking to be extra fancy, start your meal off with caviar service.
 I also highly recommend saving room for the Snickers-inspired dessert.